SeldonIO/alibi-detect/README.md

 ```bash
 pip install alibi-detect
 ```
-This will install `alibi-detect` with all its dependencies:
+This will install `alibi-detect` with the core dependencies:
 ```bash
   creme
   matplotlib